Kapa-Community Ministry International: Events

 On June 21, a video message posted by Apolinario stated that "he also asked the government to help Kapa return the money to its members" after the Anti-Money Laundering Council (AMLC) froze the company's accounts.
 On the same day, Rhema International Livelihood Foundation, an alleged donor of Kapa that had been involved in an Ponzi scheme, petitioned the Supreme Court to have Duterte submitted for impeachment proceedings because he shut down Kapa.
 In addition, the petition urged the removal from office of SEC Chairman Emilio Aquino.

 On July 21, 2020, after more than six months of hiding, Apolinario and 23 of his companions were arrested by the police on an island in Lingig, Surigao del Sur after a shootout in which two of his bodyguards were killed.
-The police were serving the arrest and search warrants issued by the Bislig Regional Trial Court.
+The police were serving the arrest and search warrants issued by the Bislig RTC.
 Several firearms were confiscated from Apolinario's group, including automatic rifles, a machine gun, a sniper rifle, and two rocket-propelled grenades.

+In June 2023, the Supreme Court Second Division found Oscar Noel Jr., judge of General Santos RTC Branch 35, guilty of gross ignorance of the law in an administrative complaint filed by SEC; regarding his issuance in 2019 of orders preventing SEC to implement a cease and desist order against Kapa.
+Citing Republic Act No. 11232 (Revised Corporation Code of the Philippines), the RTC has nothing to do with the case.
+The judge, had been committed such violations thrice, was eventually suspended for two years.

+On December 12, 2023, Butuan RTC Branch 33 convicted Apolinario and incorporators Cristobal Baradad and Joji Jusay of eight counts of syndicated estafa in relation to their Ponzi (investment) scheme; sentencing them to life imprisonment; and ordering them as well to pay ₱195,000 in damages to the complainants.
+The decision was announced by SEC on December 21.
+The case is considered as the largest investment scam in country's history.

+In August 2024, the 7th Municipal Circuit Trial Court Liloan-Compostela, Cebu convicted Apolinario and KAPA’s Christopher D. Abad of estafa under Article 315, paragraph 2(a), Revised Penal Code.
+Aside from the imposed one year and one day imprisonment, the court ordered him to indemnify complainant Kenneth A. Gabuya ₱500,000 actual damages.